Business Credit Scores: The Complete Guide

 Dun & Bradstreet

-D&B measures risk with their PAYDEX score.
+D&B measures risk with its PAYDEX score.
 Like Equifax’s Payment Index, the PAYDEX score aggregates how well you paid off your debts in the last year.
 The score ranges from 1 – 100, with higher scores indicating a better payment history.

 - 80 – 100 is a low risk of late payments